GunjanShakya/Hackerrank_Automation/README.md

 - Type the following in your terminal if you are executing the code from the folder in which the script does not exist
  > `node <full file path with filename>`

-# Node Package needed for script execution
+# Node Package needed for execution of script